santiag02/informer/README.md

 ![image](https://raw.githubusercontent.com/paulpierre/informer/master/github/screenshots/informer-logo.gif)
 # Informer - Telegram Mass Surveillance

-## Update 08-23-2021
+## Update 17-08-2022
-* Updated to latest Telethon 1.23.0
-* Fixed database issues by migrating to docker-compose
+* Fixed issues with multiple variable configuration
-* Made Google Spreadsheets optional in setup
-* Secure ENV files for setup
+* Upload channels directly for monitoring
-* Easier setup
-* Replaced docker-compose in lieu of App Engine bc AE sux
+* Messages arriving functionally directly from the notification channel

 ## About
 **Informer (TGInformer) is a bot library that allows you to masquerade as multiple REAL users on telegram** and spy on 500+ Telegram channels **per account**.
 Details are logged to a MySQL database, a private Google Sheet and your own private channel for analysis.